Overtime Changes Could Be Coming to NFL Games in 2022

 At least that's what some believe, stemming largely from contests like the 2021 playoff game between the Kansas City Chiefs and Buffalo Bills.

-Because of this, teams like the Washington Commanders could be looking at new overtime rules for the 2022 season.
+Because of this, teams like the Atlanta Falcons could be looking at new overtime rules for the 2022 season.

 But it isn't either of the teams involved in the controversial game proposing a change to the overtime rules they played by this past postseason though.